hamdyaea/MarsInSightWeather/README.md

 This software make many OS commands that are only available in linux.

-You user must have read and write access on the current running directory.
+Your user must have read and write access on the current running directory.

 ## Developer - Author